$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 Category-based selection transformed Express Entry for nurses.
 The numbers tell the story:

-A Filipino nurse with a BSN (WES-evaluated as a four-year degree), CLB 9 across all bands, and 3 years of experience typically scores 470-490 CRS.
-That puts you comfortably within healthcare draw range but below general draw cut-offs.
+A Filipino nurse with a BSN that receives a bachelor-level ECA outcome, CLB 9, and 3 years of experience still needs an individual CRS calculation; age, marital status, Canadian experience, and additional factors can materially change the result.
+That puts healthcare draws within reach for some applicants but does not establish a score by itself.
 The strategic implication: your entire application strategy should be optimized for healthcare category draws, not general draws.
 This means your NOC code must be precisely mapped to 31301 (Registered Nurses and Registered Psychiatric Nurses), and your work experience letters must describe duties that align with NOC 31301 rather than generic nursing descriptions.

 The Two Parallel Tracks